pcherian10/olapic-challenge/client/README.md

-Solutions Architect: Client Response Test

-###Q1 -- Integration Inquiry
+### Q1 -- Integration Inquiry
-####"Is there an Olapic integration with Demandware?
+#### "Is there an Olapic integration with Demandware?
 We are in the process of moving to Demandware; if we decided to use Demandware, how would we go about doing that?"
 A1:
 ```